The Sugar Wars: How Food Impacts ADHD Symptoms

-Simple changes in diet — like cutting back on sugary snacks — could bring out the sweeter side in your child.
+Simple changes in nutrition — like cutting back on sugary snacks — could bring out the sweeter side in your child.
 It may even help her control challenging ADHD symptoms like impulsivity and inattention.

 Chances are, you’ve had the following chat with the doctor of your child with attention deficit hyperactivity disorder (ADHD) — probably just before the holidays…